Proto-Vest Celebrates its Golden Work Anniversary

 Proto-Vest has managed to apply the same principles during the current global pandemic.
 While Covid-19 has created an unprecedent experience for everyone around the world with lockdowns and physical distancing measures, Proto-Vest is determined to weather the storm.

 At the start of 2020, the company was on track to do well until the pandemic struck in March.
 Many capital purchases were put on hold and new orders ceased while the government closed all non-essential businesses in their effort to control the spread of the highly contagious and potentially deadly virus.
-Beyond a mandatory two-week shutdown at the start of the pandemic, the kept all its employees and has seized this opportunity to organize inventory and reset manufacturing processes for just in time delivery – under the direction of its new president Jeff Reichard.
+Beyond a mandatory two-week shutdown at the start of the pandemic, the company kept all its employees and has seized this opportunity to organize inventory and reset manufacturing processes for just in time delivery – under the direction of its new president Jeff Reichard.

 The future of Proto-Vest